grew-nlp/grew_match_quick/README.md

 python3 start.py corpus_folder
 ```

-If you are lucky, a local Grew-match is available on http://localhost:8080.
+If you are lucky, a local Grew-match is available on http://localhost:8000.

-The corpus contains the data from all the files with extention `.conll` or `.conllu` at the root of the folder (files in subfolder are not taken into account).
+The corpus contains the data from all the files with extention `.conll` or `.conllu` at the root of the folder (files in subfolders are not taken into account).

 By default the corpus is considered to be UD data (for the snippets and the Grew handling of edge labels).
 The option `--config=sud` shoud be added for SUD data.